karllhughes/personal-blog-5/_posts/2018-12-21-learning-about-hiring.markdown

 2018 has been a tough year for me the _people_ side of things.

 If you asked me a year ago if I thought I was good at hiring, I would have said yes, but my track record has proven otherwise.
-Three of my last four direct hires have left within a year of onboarding, and while I do still think I'm a pretty people manager (probably because I'm better at the process stuff), I have been really bad at choosing the right people for our stage of business.
+Three of my last four direct hires have left within a year of onboarding, and while I do still think I'm a decent people manager (because I'm better at the process stuff), I have been really bad at choosing the right people for our stage of business.

 We're hitting our stride at the Graide Network: sales are growing, we're getting larger customers, and we were able to hire a couple really great non-technical people this year.
-That said, I'm still the only one doing engineering, and while I enjoy it, I'd rather be able to hand off most of the development and architecture to someone else.
+That said, I'm now the only one doing engineering, and while I enjoy it, I'd rather be able to hand off most of the development and architecture to someone else.
 In order to do that, I've got to get better at hiring.

 ## Reflecting on My Mistakes

 As I close out 2018 and prepare to [kick off a new hiring process in 2019](https://github.com/thegraidenetwork/job-openings), I wanted to document some of the mistakes I've made in regards to hiring.
-I know it's not popular for a CTO to talk about why they suck at hiring, but I believe the only way to address a weakness is to acknowledge it and address it head on, so here goes:
+I know it's not popular for a CTO to talk about why they suck at hiring, but I believe the only way to address a weakness is to acknowledge it and face it head on, so here goes:

 ### I ignored blatant red flags because I was impatient